 Getting rid of sludge and mud in your pond

-Sludge Klear is a pond sludge remover that contains millions of beneficial bacteria, whose job is to target pond sludge, break it up and get it to the water column, where your filters catch it.
-Sludge Klear still works in ponds that don’t have filters but takes longer to remove sludge, as we’re relying on bacteria alone.
-The bacteria in Sludge Klear are capable of working 4°C to remove sludge and improve water clarity.
+Envii Sludge Klear is a pond sludge remover that contains millions of beneficial bacteria.
+Their job is to target pond sludge, break it up and get it to the water column.
+From there, your filters can catch it and it can be physically washed away.
+Envii Sludge Klear will work in ponds that don’t have filters but can take longer to work as we’re relying on bacteria alone.
+The bacteria in Envii Sludge Klear are capable of working at 4°C to remove sludge and improve the health of your pond.

-With how the bacteria work in pond sludge removers, it’s normal for your pond worsen before it gets better.
-The bacteria get in and among the sludge to disturb it, which can cause your water to look cloudy and murky.
+With how the bacteria work in our pond sludge remover, it’s normal for your pond to worsen before it gets better.
+The bacteria get into the sludge to disturb it, which can cause your water to look cloudy and murky.
 Similar to when you disturb mud in a river bed or sand in the sea.
-Ahh, how we’d love to be on the beach right now.

-Sludge Klear is an extremely effective, natural solution to vacuuming pond sludge and will provide many benefits in the future.
+Envii Sludge Klear is an extremely effective, natural solution to vacuuming pond sludge and will provide many benefits in the future.
 It’s very quick to remove sludge with a vacuum, but by doing this, you remove any beneficial bacteria in your pond and leave your pond susceptible to future problems.
-As the not so popular American R&B group, The S.O.S.
-Band said in 1980, Take Your Time (Do It Right).
+We always say that the best approach is to take your time and do it right.

-Having an established bacterial colony in your pond, creates an army that fight off problems like sludge and green water.
-There are also a few other things you can do in your pond to prevent the build up sludge.
+Having an established bacterial colony in your pond creates an army that can control problems like sludge and green water.
+There are also a few other things you can do in your pond to prevent the build-up of sludge.
 From reducing how often you feed fish, to removing debris as soon as possible.

-Bacterial treatments are not a quick fix and can take several weeks to complete resolve the problem.
+- Bacterial treatments are not a quick fix and can take several weeks to completely resolve the problem.